yduan004/helloAPI/VISUAL_GUIDE.md

 │      UserSerializer.is_valid()              │
 │                                             │
 │  Field Validation:                          │
-│  ✓ username is unique                       │
+│  ✓ name is not empty                        │
 │  ✓ email is valid and unique                │
 │  ✓ required fields present                  │
 │                                             │